Are you or someone you know in removal or deportation proceedings?

-Did you know that over 97% of people who are not represented by a good attorney in removal proceedings get deported, while the vast majority of people who have good legal representation in removal proceedings get to stay here?
+Did you know that over 97% of people who are not represented by a good attorney in removal proceedings get deported, while the vast majority of people with competent legal representation in removal proceedings get to stay?

 If the government has initiated removal proceedings, also known as deportation proceedings, against you, you stand to lose everything that you have built in the United States, including your home, your business, and your ability to be with your family.

 Here are some things you should be aware of:

 1) You could be detained for long periods of time and without bond by Immigration and Customs Enforcement (ICE).

 2) You have the right to an attorney, but unlike criminal court, there are no court-appointed attorneys.
 That means if you want or need an attorney, you will have to choose and pay for one yourself.

 3) If you do not attend your immigration court hearing, you could be ordered deported in your absence.
 In other words, you do not have to be present in the hearing for the judge to issue a deportation order against you.

 4) Even if you are in the country without legal status, this does not necessarily mean you must be deported.
 There are various forms of relief from deportation that may be available to you.